tugcekonuklar/aws-notes/aws-training/architecture/Home.md

     * DynamoDB uses eventually consistent reads, unless you specify otherwise.
 Read operations (such as GetItem, Query, and Scan) provide a ConsistentRead parameter.
 If you set this parameter to true, DynamoDB uses strongly consistent reads during the operation.
+* Dynamo Global tables:
+    * A global table is a collection of one or more DynamoDB tables, all owned by a single AWS account, identified as replica tables.
+    * A replica table (or replica, for short) is a single DynamoDB table that functions as part of a global table.
+    * Each replica stores the same set of data items.
+    * Any given global table can only have one replica table per Region, and every replica has the same table name and the same primary key schema
+    * DynamoDB global tables provide a fully managed solution for deploying a multi-Region, multi-active database, without having to build and maintain your own replication solution.
+When you create a global table, you specify the Regions where you want the table to be available.
+    * DynamoDB performs all the necessary tasks to create identical tables in these Regions and propagate ongoing data changes to all of them.
+DynamoDB communicates these changes over the AWS network backbone.

+## Database Caching
+* Why we need cache in DB?
+  * Data requires a slow and expensive query
+  * frequently accessed data
+  * information that relatively static

 # Monitoring and Storing